caravagnalab/tumourevo/docs/output.md

 ### SparseSignatures

-[SparseSignatures](https://www.bioconductor.org/packages/release/bioc/html/SparseSignatures.html) a tool that provides a set of functions to extract and visualize the mutational signatures that best explain the mutation counts of a large number of patients.
+[SparseSignatures](https://www.bioconductor.org/packages/release/bioc/html/SparseSignatures.html) R-based computational framework that provides a set of functions to extract and visualize the mutational signatures that best explain the mutation counts of a large number of patients.
 In particular:
 - reliably extracts mutational signatures and quantifies their activity;
 - incorporates an explicit background model to improve the inference;
 - exploits LASSO regularization to reduce the impact of overfitting;